 - Any illness or injury that causes immobility increases the risk.
 This includes having a leg in a hard plaster cast after a fracture.
 People who are admitted to intensive care units are at an increased risk of DVT.
 This is due to a number of reasons but partly because they are very ill and also because they are immobile (they may even be kept asleep by anaesthetic medications).

 - Long journeys by plane, train or coach/car may cause a slightly increased risk.
 This is because you are mostly sitting still and not moving around very much.

-- The contraceptive pill and hormone replacement therapy (HRT) which contain oestrogen can cause the blood to clot slightly more easily.
-Women taking the pill or HRT have a small increased risk of DVT.
+- The contraceptive pills, patches and rings and hormone replacement therapy (HRT) which contain oestrogen can cause the blood to clot slightly more easily.
+Women taking the combined oral contraceptive (COC) pill or HRT have a small increased risk of DVT.

 - People with cancer or heart failure have an increased risk.
 Sometimes a DVT happens in a person who has not yet been diagnosed with cancer.
 Investigations looking for the cause of a DVT may show cancer to be the underlying cause.